 Pain that starts somewhere in your lower back or hip area and shoots down one leg is a classic symptom of sciatica.
 If you're affected by this disabling condition, interventional pain management physician Nicolas Maxymiv, DO, of Richmond Spine Interventions and Pain Center can help.
-At their Midlothian, Virginia, location, Dr. Maxymiv and his team can reduce the inflammation and nerve compression causing your sciatica using nonsurgical methods.
+At their Midlothian, Virginia, and Richmond, Virginia, locations, Dr. Maxymiv and his team can reduce the inflammation and nerve compression causing your sciatica using nonsurgical methods.
 Find out more by calling the office or booking an appointment online today.

 Sciatica (or lumbar radiculopathy) is a condition whose most striking symptom is a shooting pain that travels through your buttock or hip into one leg.
 The pain might go all the way to your foot in some cases, as it's following the path taken by the sciatic nerve.